 In today’s post, I will go back to the Five Elements theory and further explore this Eastern philosophy.
 As mentioned in the Five Elements in Taoism and Eastern Medicine, the Five Elements are generated by the interaction between Yin and Yang.

 Together with the principle of Yin and Yang, the Five Elements theory constitutes the cornerstone of traditional Korean, Chinese, and Japanese philosophy.
 In my past posts, I already introduced the basic Five Elements theory, going over each of the Five Elements, which are Wood, Fire, Earth, Metal, and Water.
 This time, I will explain how the Five Elements manifest in human life cycle from conception to death based on the Five Elements theory.

 The Water Elemental Phase

 The Water Element holds the secret of life and has a limitless potential.
 In fact, it is the Water Element that constitutes the basis of our physical existence, as our life begins with the Water Element.
 According to the Five Elements theory, the Water Elemental phase corresponds to the time between our conception and our birth into the world.
-When we are in this phase of life, we are akin to a tiny seed that will blossom into a tree.
+When we are at this phase of life, we are akin to a tiny seed that will blossom into a tree.

 The Wood Elemental Phase

 After ten months’ waiting period in our mother’s womb, we bring our bodies out into the world and thereby, the Wood Elemental phase begins.
-The power of the Wood Element lies in its enormous capacity for growth and development.
+In our lives, the Wood Element corresponds to our early years all the way to early adolescence, when we undergo phenomenal physical, mental and emotional developments.
+When we are at this phase of life, there is a rise of Wood energy in our system.